virendratewari/demo-fashionunited/README.md

-# Nodejs MVC pattern using sequelize mysql database API
+# Nodejs Rest API using sequelize mysql database

 To run, you just have MongoDB installed and running, and NodeJS installed.